JOIN THE TEAM

 VACANCIES AND OPPORTUNITIES

-At Artefact, we create great heritage outcomes.
-While we know worthwhile things are not always easy, we believe innovative thinking and solid advice from our exceptional team will lead to heritage solutions that engage and empower our clients.
+At Artefact, we create great outcomes for heritage and the environment.
+While we know worthwhile things are not always easy, we believe innovative thinking and solid advice from our exceptional team will lead to solutions that engage and empower our clients.

 We strive to support each other, achieving empowerment both as individuals and together as a team.
 This is how we grow our unique culture.
 We recognise that work should be rewarding, challenging and fun.
 Career is such a big part of life why not make it count?
 Especially when we love what we do.

-We are looking for people who are curious, collaborative and brave to help create a company that works, lives and plays by its values every day.
+We are looking for people who are curious, collaborative and brave to help create a company that works, lives and plays to its strengths every day.

 OUR VACANCIES